AdamXweb/AdamXweb.github.io/content/blog/easy-mac-quality-of-life-improvements-with-better-touch-tool.md

 On non-Apple keyboards like the one i'm currently using, i'd recommend the combination of shift and ctrl; both next to each other and easy to press also.

-## Non Apple keyboard shortcuts
+### Non Apple keyboard shortcuts

 I've been using Apple keyboards, either on the MacBooks themselves, or on my external bluetooth keyboard for quite a few years, and the habit of wanting to press at the top left to control the volume is something I must be able to do.

+## Apple System Preferences

-## Use Hot Corners to make full use of your mouse.
+### Use Hot Corners to make full use of your mouse.

 If you're like me, I try to find efficiencies in the Operating System that i'm using.
 Examples of such is to be able to navigate as much through the OS as possible without the need of the second peripheral (Only using the mouse, or only using the keyboard).

 A nifty feature called hot corners allows you to move the mouse to the edge of the screen

 ![](/uploads/screen-shot-2021-01-04-at-10-08-30-pm.png)
-Hot Corners is found at the bottom left of Mission Control in System Preferences.
+Hot Corners is found at

 ![](/uploads/screen-shot-2021-01-04-at-10-08-43-pm.png)

+These are my screen corner settings.
+My first one was the top left for notification centre, which just made sense instead of adding an extra click in.

+## Alfred App

-## Advanced keyboard usage with Alfred
+### Advanced keyboard usage with Alfred

 Spotlight for me just hasn't been enough over the last few years.
 Sure, there have been improvements, however none of the improvements will be able to match third-party innovations.